pratik-naik003/Langchain-Start-To-End-/README.md

 **Conclusion:** GenAI follows the path of the **Internet**, not **Crypto**.
 It is here to stay.

-## ⏳ Why the Delay in GenAI Videos?

-Three reasons delayed the series:

-1. Doubt about whether GenAI was hype
-2. Lack of time commitment
-3. Rapid innovation made it hard to track updates

-He solved this by creating a structured mental model.

 ## 🧠 The Core Mental Model of GenAI

 Everything in GenAI revolves around **Foundation Models**.